yewzijian/idle_notifier/README.md

 idle_notifier_setup
 ```

 Follow the instructions and enter the machine name and api key when prompted.
+Once installed, you should receive a notification on your phone.

 ## Uninstall